spotdemo4/trevstack/README.md

 - Contents (read and write)
 - Pull requests (read and write)

-and change some settings for the repository:
+And change some settings for the repository:

 - General -> Allow auto-merge: true
 - Rules -> Rulesets -> New ruleset